-&lt;sup>24 Which is an executive agency of the Scottish Government.
+&lt;sup>31 Which is an executive agency of the Scottish Government.

-35. Convictions acquired prior to the change in the age of criminal responsibility in respect of behaviour that occurred when a person was aged eight to 11 are not affected by Part 1 of the Bill - that is, such convictions will still exist after the Bill comes into force.
-Some of those convictions will by now be spent, but others may not be.
-So, depending on the circumstances, information about such convictions might, in the absence of any provision to the contrary, fall to be disclosed in certain circumstances.
 And, again, nothing in the Bill affects the ability of the police to continue to hold information, acquired prior to the change in the age of criminal responsibility and relating to a time when a person was aged eight to 11, which might, in the absence of any provision to the contrary, be able to be disclosed as ORI.

-What this Part of the Bill does Change to definition of "conviction" for purposes of 1997 and 2007 Acts
+What this Part of the Bill does